Ptkstefano/Ptkstefano/README.md

-## Developing projects all hands on deck is my prefered way of learning 🛫
+## Developing projects all hands on deck is my favorite way of learning 🛫

   ## What I'm doing right now: